alex-s-gardner/GlobalGlacierAnalysis.jl/README.md

-# Altim.jl
+# GlobalGlacierAnalysis.jl

-A Julia package for comprehensive glacier elevation change and hydrological analysis using multi-mission satellite altimetry and model data.
+A Julia package for comprehensive glacier elevation change and hydrological analysis using multi-mission satellite GlobalGlacierAnalysisetry and model data.

 ## Overview

-Altim.jl provides an end-to-end workflow for processing satellite altimetry, glacier elevation change, and model data to quantify glacier mass changes and their impacts on river systems and populations.
+GlobalGlacierAnalysis.jl provides an end-to-end workflow for processing satellite altimetry, glacier elevation change, and model data to quantify glacier mass changes and their impacts on river systems and populations.
 The package orchestrates a sequence of processing steps, from raw data ingestion to advanced analysis and visualization.

 ## Quick Start